Red-company/RedSecurityStandard/README.md

 ## How to get in?

-If you're interested in being a part of the Red, you're welcome to write us(you can find email at [the official page of Red](https://github.com/Red-company)).
+If you're interested in being a part of the Red, you're welcome to write us(you can find email at [the github page of Red](https://github.com/Red-company)).

 Email plan: